ggggggg876/NWG-Exposed/README.md

 ![](SotW-1.png)

 On the front page, in big letters, it says "Dignity for All - Even Westernkind".
 Lower on the page you'll see "White Well-Being" alongside Language Arts and Mathematics.
 Upon exploring the content you'll find hundreds of lessons, usually text accompanied by a video.
 Here is Jason [working on his car](https://www.schoolofthewest.world/ss-vehicles/), as part of a lesson in self-sufficiency.
-School of the West is the project of a Brant Danger whom explains in this article by a NWG follower that all the content on the site was made by a team of volunteers.
+School of the West is the project of a Brant Danger whom explains in interview that all the content on the site was made by a team of volunteers.
 Take [this random anatomy video](https://odysee.com/@School_of_the_West:b/Skin-and-hair:f).
 It’s well done and at the end gives the kids a positive message about being "Westernkind".
 On the [Odysee page](https://odysee.com/@School_of_the_West:b) where they host their videos we see that this channel has [584 Uploads]([https://odysee.com/@School_of_the_West:b](https://odysee.com/@School_of_the_West:b?view=about)).
-Are we to believe that Jason Köhne's YouTube channel that gets 1-3k views per video and his braindead philosophy inspired all these people to make video courses about everything from Trigonometry to History to Python Programming?
 584 quality educational videos is a monumental task.
 And all seemingly made exclusively for this School of the West.
 The majority of which have fewer than 10 views.

-What is going on here?
+Are we to believe that Jason Köhne's YouTube channel that gets 1-3k views per video and his braindead philosophy inspired all these people to make video courses about everything from Trigonometry to History to Python Programming?

 ### The Telegram